HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 ### `<title>` element

-The [`<title>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/title) element populates the name displayed in a browser tab, and is one of the strongest on-page elements related to the page's content and a query’s relevance.
+The [`<title>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/title) element populates the name displayed in a browser tab, and is one of the strongest on-page elements related to the page's content and a query's relevance.

 {{ figure_markup(
   image="title-words-by-percentile.png",